3mdeb/3mdeb-website/content/terms-conditions.md

 ### Section 18 – **Governing Law**

-These Terms of Service and any separate agreements whereby we provide you Services shall be governed by and construed in accordance with the laws of Piastowska 7/20, Gdańsk, PM, 80-332, Poland.
+These Terms of Service and any separate agreements whereby we provide you Services shall be governed by and construed in accordance with Polish law.

 ---